 Moments like these sometimes make a mother question her value.
 No matter how much we validate the need to provide, it is always heartbreaking to step out of the house, especially with a child in tears begging his parent not to work.
 Imagine how double or triple the pain is for single mothers or OFW parents.

 This went on for years.
 And as much as I would like to stay up for more play or bonding time, there really were times wherein my sleepy head got the best of me.
-God knows how much I wanted to change careers and be WHOM (work-from-home-mom) – for my situation though, this is nothing more than wishful thinking.
+God knows how much I wanted to change careers and be WAHM (work-at-home-mom) – for my situation though, this is nothing more than wishful thinking.

 When my son had to move to the islands due to some unexpected and critical life events, my whole world shattered.
 But as parents, we must always make a choice for our children’s welfare regardless how popular or unpopular the decision might be for others.
 And so, I chose to be left all alone in Manila to work.